tek/splain/README.md

 Here, `!I` stands for *could not find implicit value*, the name of the implicit parameter is in yellow, and its type in green.

+If the parameter `tree` is set, the candidates will be indented according to their nesting level.

+If the parameter `compact` is set, only the first and last implicit in a chain will be printed.

 For comparison, this is the regular compiler output for this case (with formatted types):